-This post will answer ten of the most frequently asked questions about GS1 and how Orca Scan can help you maximise its benefits.
+This post will answer ten of our user’s most frequently asked questions about GS1 and how Orca Scan can help you maximise the power of GS1 standards.

 GS1 is an independent non-profit organisation that provides a universal language for identifying and exchanging information about products, assets, and locations.
 By using GS1 standards, businesses can ensure that their supply chain data is accurate, consistent, and up-to-date, resulting in improved efficiency and cost savings.

-GS1 provides a common language for identifying and exchanging information about products, assets, and locations, enabling businesses to track and trace products throughout the supply chain accurately.
+GS1 provides a common language for identifying and exchanging information about products, assets, and locations, enabling businesses to accurately track and trace products throughout the supply chain.
 This leads to improved efficiency, reduced costs, and increased accuracy of information exchange.

 GS1 ensures data accuracy by assigning unique identification numbers to each product or asset and provides strict guidelines for capturing and exchanging information.
-Additionally, GS1 works with approved partners to provide the tools and systems for verifying and maintaining the accuracy of the information, ensuring that it is always up-to-date and reliable.
+Additionally, GS1 works with approved partners, like Orca Scan, to provide the tools and systems for verifying and maintaining the accuracy of the information, ensuring that it is always up-to-date and reliable.

 Becoming a member of GS1 is simple - visit the GS1 website and complete the membership application process.
 Provide information about your business, including your products and how you plan to use GS1 standards.
 Once your application is approved, you’ll receive a GS1 company prefix and can start using GS1 barcodes and standards.